 There are a number of themes that ship with Rockbox.
-If none of these suit your needs, many more can be downloaded from WpsArchos.
-Some of the downloads from this website will actually be standalone WPS files, others will be full-blown themes.
+If none of these suit your needs, many more can be downloaded from http://themes.rockbox.org/index.php? target=fmrecorder.

 Note: Themes do not have to be purely visual.
 It is quite possible to create a theme that switches between audio configurations for use in the car, with headphones and when connected to an external amplifier.
-See section 12.2.2 (page 123) for more details.
+See section 13.2.2 (page 137) for more details.

-Browse Fonts.
+- Font.
 Browse the installed fonts on your player.
 Selecting one will activate it.
-See section 12.1.2 (page 122) for further details about fonts.
+See section 13.1.3 (page 135) for further details about fonts. - While Playing Screen.

-Browse WPS files.
 Opens the FILE BROWSER in the /.rockbox/wps directory and displays all .wps files.
-Selecting one will activate it, stop will exit back to the menu.
-For further information about the WPS see section 4.3 (page 26).
-For information about editing a .wps file see section 12.2 (page 122).
+Selecting one will activate it, Left or Off will exit back to the menu.
+For further information about the WPS see section 4.3 (page 27).
+For information about editing a .wps file see section 13.2 (page 136). - Show Icons.

-Show Icons.
 Rockbox has the ability to display an icon to the left of the file in the FILE BROWSER.
-For details of these icons, see section A.1 (page 132).
+For details of these icons, see section A.1 (page 150).
 These icons can also be customised.
-See the IconSets and IconSets and
+See the solution resolution of the solution of the solution of the solution. - Status/Scrollbar.
+Settings related to on screen status display and the scrollbar.